yeerwen/CADS/README.md

-# EESL
+# CADS
-This is the official pytorch implementation of EESL.
+This is the official pytorch implementation of CADS.